Proposed Operating Model engagement

 Reimagining world-class vocational and on-the-job learning for Aotearoa New Zealand

-The first phase of engagement on the proposed operating model has now closed as of 5pm, Monday 8 November 2021.
+The first phase of engagement on the proposed operating model closed on Monday 8 November 2021.

 You can view some of the feedback that we received in Your Voice engagement platform.